-In the SP Signing Certificate field, you can choose to use a self-signed certificate or third party certificate to perform the signing.
+In the SP Signing Certificate field, you can use a self-signed certificate to perform the signing.

-- If using a self-signed certificate, click the Download button to download the certificate.
-This certificate must be installed on the IdP server (for example AD FS) in order to be added to the relying party signature.
+9. If using a self-signed certificate, click the Download button to download the certificate.
+This certificate must be installed on the IdP server (for example AD FS) to be added to the relying party signature.

-The AD FS server requires this certificate for use of the public key in order to verify the signatures that the LoadMaster generates.
+The AD FS server requires this certificate for use of the public key to verify the signatures that the LoadMaster generates.